-On the heels of the revision of TS 16949 to IATF 16949 the AIAG (USA) and VDA-QMC (Germany) are collaborating to improve the automotive Core Tools.
+On the heels of the revision of ISO/TS 16949 to IATF 16949, the AIAG (USA) and VDA-QMC (Germany) are collaborating to improve the automotive Core Tools.
 These Core Tools are the building blocks of an effective quality management system and include Advanced Product Quality Planning & Control Plan (APQP), Production Part Approval Process (PPAP), Failure Mode and Effects Analysis (FMEA), Measurement System Analysis (MSA), and Statistical Process Control (SPC).
 Their starting point, aimed at improving risk assessment automotive industry wide, is the FMEA manual.

 The Automotive Industry Action Group (AIAG) was established in 1982 and the German Industry Automotive Assn.
 (VDA-QMC) in 1997.
 Each organization serves as the IATF oversite office in their respective country.
 Both organizations serve the automotive industry by standardizing publications for the industry and by providing automotive industry training.